Axobot-org/Axobot/README.md

 - create a system of xp proportional to the written activity of the members
 - send messages when a member arrives or leaves
 - do a couple of completely useless fun things, so indispensable
-- make mini games such as a crab or a *Hunter*
+- make mini games such as a crab
-- make server animations: voting and polling, rss feed tracking, and soon auto role distribution
+- make server animations: voting and polling, rss feed tracking, roles reactions, partners managment etc
 - search for Minecraft game elements: blocks, entities, advancements, commands...
+- search for a book and manage your library

 and many other things, which the list is constantly evolving